robertobloj/tensorflow-builder/README.rst

     CC_OPT_FLAGS=-mtune=pentium4

     # OR

+    # you architecture
     CC_OPT_FLAGS=[your architecture]

 Advanced configuration
 -----------------------------------------

+By default we provided default values for tensorflow compiling configuration.
+But it you need, you can easily change it by edit *.env* file.

+Tensorflow configuration variables have *TF_* prefix.

-2. We want to build tensorflow with Kafka support, but we don't need support for S3:
+For example we want to build tensorflow with Kafka support, but we don't need support for S3:

-We can edit *.env* file and setup:

 .. code-block:: bash